rant-lang/reference/src/stdlib/collections.md

 Prints the length of `value`.

 If `value` is a collection type (e.g. `string`, `list`, `tuple`, `range`), prints the number of elements.

-All other value types default to 1.
+All non-collection types produce a "length" of 1.

 ### Parameters